Underneath all the images, text, and calls to action on your website lies your webpage source code.

 The title tag is designated by the opening tag: <title>.
 It ends with the closing tag: </title>.
 The title tag is usually near the top of your source code in the <head> section.

-And we can see that the content inside the title tag matches what is used in the headline of that first Google result.
+You can see that the content inside the title tag matches what is used in the headline of that first Google result.

-So if you want a certain webpage to rank for a particular subject matter, you’d better make sure words that describe the subject matter are in the title tag.
+If you want a certain webpage to rank for a particular subject matter, you’d better make sure words that describe the subject matter are in the title tag.
 To learn more about how keywords and title tags are important in your overall site architecture, check out this post.

 There’s one last thing to remember: every webpage on your website should have a unique title tag.
 Never duplicate this content.